sunpy/sunraster/docs/contributing.rst

 like saving except that it records the state of the entire code base, not just the file you've changed.
 You can then revert to this state at any time, even after new commits have been made.
-So if you mess up in the future you can always go back to a version thats worked.
+So if you mess up in the future you can always go back to a version that worked.
 This is why it's called version controlling.
 Before committing, we can see a list of files that we've changed by typing: